AyaanTigdikar/Capstone/README.md

 In this Capstone project, we address the following questions:

-•	What factors explain why some countries have been more successful than others?
+•	What factors explain why some countries have been more successful than others? <br>
-•	What policy levers and institutional conditions support or hinder the transition?
+•	What policy levers and institutional conditions support or hinder the transition? <br>
 •	How sustainable are these shifts in terms of fiscal revenues, employment and export diversification?
-How have they supported or hindered credit quality?
+How have they supported or hindered credit quality? <br>